DunZhang/DomainSpecificThesaurus/README.rst

     "other":["firefox","chrome","opera"]}
     }

-Except for domain-specific thesaurus, the package also provides several useful modules, for example, **DomainTerm** for extracting domain-specific term and **WordDiscrimination** for discriminate words (e.g. abbreviation, synonyms).
+Except for domain-specific thesaurus, the package also provides several useful modules.
+For example, **DomainTerm** for extracting domain-specific term and **WordDiscrimination** for discriminate words (e.g. abbreviation, synonyms).

 Domain-Specific term